Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 What would it mean to study the problem of incarceration not only from the view of specialists who dominate the narrative—criminologists, sociologists, even historians—but also from the view of artists?
 How can the arts catalyze thinking and dreaming that both expand our notions of the prison industrial complex and also denaturalize its workings and effects?

-Visualizing Abolition Studies (VAST), a certificate program housed in the Humanities Division, offers undergraduate students access to a curriculum in critical studies of incarceration that develops skills in analyzing art and visual culture.
-With VAST classes offered by faculty in the Humanities, Social Sciences, and Arts, the program offers an interdisciplinary, cross-departmental frame for examining art and social problems as a response to a critical dynamic: visual materials co-constitute our world, and are often a primary means through which we come to access it.
-Yet, the roles that art and visual culture take in normalizing or destabilizing our carceral society are often overlooked.
-VAST will prepare students to challenge the existing criminal legal system and also the means through which we come to study it, developing critical thinking about the social and cultural systems that structure our lives and the tools needed to meaningfully advocate for social justice.
+Visualizing Abolition Studies (VAST), a certificate program housed in the Humanities Division offers undergraduate students access to a curriculum in critical studies of incarceration that develops skills in analyzing art and visual culture.
+With VAST classes offered by faculty in the Humanities, Social Sciences, and Arts, the program offers an interdisciplinary, cross-departmental frame for examining art and social problems as a response to a critical dynamic: visual materials co-constitute our world.
+They are often the primary means through which we come to access it.
+Yet, art and visual culture’s roles in normalizing or destabilizing our carceral society are often overlooked.
+VAST will prepare students to challenge the existing criminal legal system and the means through which we come to study it, developing critical thinking about the social and cultural systems that structure our lives and the tools needed to meaningfully advocate for social justice.

 How to Earn the Certificate

-• The credits must be earned in courses listed with a VAST course code or courses approved in consultation with the VAST advisers
+• The credits must be earned in courses listed with a VAST course code, courses listed on this webpage, or courses approved in consultation with the VAST advisers

 • You can take the courses in any order you choose